Brian Sylvestre: International

 Sylvestre was called up to the United States U-20 national team in January 2011 and again in May 2011 for a mini-camp in Vichy, France.
-Sylvestre started in a 2–1 loss against the French U-20 squad on May 19, 2011.
+Sylvestre started in a 2–1 loss against the French U-20 squad on 19 May 2011.
 Sylvestre accepted a call-up to Haiti's senior squad for 2021 CONCACAF Gold Cup qualification and was cap-tied to Haiti upon his start in their second match, against Bermuda.

 Coaching

-Sylvestre began coaching in 2022, joining the University of South Carolina-Beaufort women's team as an assistant.
+Sylvestre began coaching in 2022, joining the USC Beaufort women's team as an assistant.
 In January 2023, Sylvestre joined the technical staff of Savannah Clovers FC ahead of their inaugural season in the National Independent Soccer Association.